lizhanmit/learning-notes/kafka-note/kafka-note.md

 - Last value only: Do you only want the last value of a specific value?
 Or is history of that value important?
 Do you really care about the history of how your data values evolved over time?
 - Independent consumer: How many consumers are we going to have?
 Will they all be independent of each other or will they need to maintain some sort of order when reading the messages?

+Kafka allows you to change key behaviors just by changing some configuration values.

 ---

 ## Commit Log